 An interesting altar, now in the Louvre in Paris, offers a lot of information about the people.
 Its hexagonal shape betrays Roman influence, but the inscription is in Nabataean, a language related to Arabic.
 It informs us that the local mayor was called "general" and that family relations were quite complex: the altar is erected by one Hani'u, freedman of a lady named Gadilu, daughter of Bagrat and mother of two sons, who were adopted by her second husband, Abdmaniku the General.
 One these sons, Adramu, became General as well.
 (The other son was called Nakidu.)
 Interestingly, the Seleucid Era is called the Roman Era and equated to the regnal years of king Rabbel II of Petra, indicating the double identity of the people of Thelsae.

-Although the name of the god or goddess venerated in the temple is unknown, the unusual building itself, essentially a monument with two gates, is perfectly preserved.
+Although the deity Aeichala is not well-known, the unusual building itself, essentially a monument with two gates, is perfectly preserved.
 It must have started as an enclosure surrounding a well.
 In the Roman age, a water conduit was added; an inscription, now in the Institut du Monde Arabe in Paris, documents that in the year 94, construction work took place.
 In this text, the deity is identified as Ba'al Šamem, the "lord of heavens".
 Later, the god was called Zeus Hypsistos, the Greek name of Ba'al Šamem.